W. Edwards Deming: Overview

-Deming received a BS in electrical engineering from the University of Wyoming at Laramie (1921), an MS from the University of Colorado (1925), and a PhD from Yale University (1928).
+Deming received a BS degree in electrical engineering from the University of Wyoming at Laramie (1921), an MS degree from the University of Colorado (1925), and a PhD from Yale University (1928).
 Both graduate degrees were in mathematics and physics.
 He had an internship at Western Electric's Hawthorne Works in Cicero, Illinois, while studying at Yale.
-He later worked at the U.S. Department of Agriculture and the Census Department.
+He later worked at the U.S. Department of Agriculture and the Census Bureau.
 While working under Gen. Douglas MacArthur as a census consultant to the Japanese government, he was asked to teach a short seminar on statistical process control (SPC) methods to members of the Radio Corps, at the invitation of Homer Sarasohn.
 During this visit, he was contacted by the Union of Japanese Scientists and Engineers (JUSE) to talk directly to Japanese business leaders, not about SPC, but about his theories of management, returning to Japan for many years to consult.
-Later, he became a professor at New York University, while engaged as an independent consultant in Washington, DC.
+Later, he became a professor at New York University, while engaged as an independent consultant in Washington, D.C.

 Deming was the author of Quality Productivity and Competitive Position, Out of the Crisis (1982–1986), and The New Economics for Industry, Government, Education (1993), and books on statistics and sampling.

-Deming played the flute and drums and composed music throughout his life, including sacred choral compositions and an arrangement of The Star Spangled Banner.
+He also played the flute and drums, and composed music throughout his life, including sacred choral compositions and an arrangement of "The Star-Spangled Banner."

-In 1993, he founded the W. Edwards Deming Institute in Washington, DC, where the Deming Collection at the U.S. Library of Congress includes an extensive audiotape and videotape archive.
+In 1993, he founded the W. Edwards Deming Institute in Washington, D.C., where the Deming Collection at the U.S. Library of Congress includes an extensive audiotape and videotape archive.
 The aim of the institute is to "Enrich society through the Deming philosophy."